The idea in a nutshell

 Improvements in medical technology have not yet plateaued.
 At least 10 key areas are likely to yield material benefits in the next decade, including gene editing, new cancer treatments, and treatments to fight Alzheimer’s.

 Freedom is not a singular thing – it’s more of a spectrum.
 For example, men have some rights in Saudi Arabia; women less.
 Generally, however, the proportion of the world population living in some version of freedom has improved a great deal.
 Some economists even believe that Capitalism is the most direct force stimulating the growth in individual freedoms.

 Time Spent Waring

-Thankfully, I am now 46 and hopefully beyond the age where they’d conscript me.
-A cursory glance at this chart, below, shows that the number of conflicts taking place on the planet now is lower than it pretty much ever has been.
-I’ve seen a similar, related chart, deaths from war, which, of course, follows a similar path.
+Thankfully, I am now 46, and hopefully beyond the age where they’d conscript me.
+A cursory glance at this chart below, shows that the number of conflicts taking place on the planet is pretty much lower than it has ever been.
+I’ve seen a similar, related chart – deaths from war – which, of course, follows a similar path.

-I’ve also seen a number of reports linking economic progress and the agreements between governments that develop around trade as strong contributing factors to the reduction in wars fought.
+I’ve also seen a number of reports linking economic progress and the trade-related agreements between governments as strong contributing factors to the reduction in wars.

 Global Literacy Rates

 Global Child Mortality Has Fallen To Virtually Nothing

 Child mortality is obviously a component of life expectancy, which has already been covered.
 I think it’s a significant variable.
 I just imagine the amount of human misery which has been avoided by parents not needing to watch their kids die, and I think this is worth tracking.